In the winter of 2016, I was assisting my friend place an order for an Adidas Yeezy shoe on Alibaba.com.

 Source: Warby Parker

-The important thing to note is that asking for a review in a thank you for your purchase email is not conventional and not a must-have.
+One thing to note is that asking for a review in a thank you for your purchase email is not conventional and not a must-have.

 Usually, a separate email asking for a review is sent after the product has been delivered to the customer.